iomete/iom-docs/glossary/lambda-architecture.md

 ---
 title: Lambda Architecture
 description: Lambda Architecture is a powerful solution for processing large amounts of data, commonly known as "Big Data".
+banner_description: Lambda Architecture is a powerful solution for processing large amounts of data, commonly known as "Big Data".
 It combines batch-processing and stream-processing methods to compute arbitrary functions.
 The architecture consists of three layers - the batch layer, the serving layer, and the speed layer.
 alphabet: L
 ---